Contact lenses: What to know before you buy

 - Age-related loss of close-up vision (presbyopia)

-Soft contact lenses are comfortable and easier to adapt to than rigid lenses.
+Soft contact lenses are comfortable and easier to adapt to than rigid gas permeable lenses.
 Soft contact lenses come in various types, such as:

-Rigid, gas-permeable lenses, or hard contact lenses, provide clear, crisp vision for most vision problems.
-Hard contact lenses might be especially appealing if you've tried soft contact lenses and been unsatisfied with the results or if you have "dry eyes."
+Rigid gas-permeable lenses provide clear, crisp vision for people with most vision problems.
+These contact lenses might be helpful if you've tried soft contact lenses and have been unsatisfied with the results or if you have "dry eyes."

-Hard contact lenses are often more breathable than are soft contact lenses, which reduces the risk of eye infections.
-Most hard contact lenses must be removed for cleaning and disinfection at night, but some can be worn for a week or even 30 days.
+Rigid gas permeable contact lenses are more durable than soft contact lenses.
+They're also more breathable, allowing more oxygen to the cornea.
+These contact lenses must be removed for cleaning and disinfection at night, but some can be worn for a week or even 30 days.

-It might take anywhere from a few days up to a few weeks to adjust to hard contact lenses.
-However, if your prescription doesn't change and you take care of your hard contact lenses, you can use the same pair of lenses for up to two to three years.
+It might take a few days or up to a few weeks to adjust to rigid gas permeable contact lenses.
+However, if your prescription doesn't change and you take care of your lenses, you can use the same pair for up to two to three years.